If you’ve recently got engaged, you’ll want to know where to start your planning and whether Covid will have any impact on the planning process.

-If you're only just starting to plan, the only impact the current pandemic is likely to have is that more of your initial planning will be online, and that there will be almost double the amount of weddings taking place in 2021 and 2022, so it’s important to be organised and secure the key elements early - especially the venue and photographer.
+If you're only just starting to plan, the main impact the current pandemic is likely to have is that more of your initial planning will be online to reduce unnecessary in-person meetings.
+Tens of thousands of deferred weddings will be taking place in 2022, so it’s important to be organised and secure the key elements early - especially the venue and suppliers that can only do one wedding per day, such as the photographer.

 Here we look at all the key points you should be considering.

 1) Find your wedding venue

 In order to secure your wedding date, you’ll first need to find the perfect venue.
 During periods where venue staff are working from home, isolating or minimising unnecessary contacts, it can be a little more difficult to arrange a venue showround.
 However, venues are offering helpful and creative alternatives to help get you started.

 - Finding your venue starts with online research and you’ll be pleased to hear that’s totally unaffected by Covid!
 Use our venue finder to find venues that are of interest to you and shortlist them with the heart icon.

 - Send a message via Guides for Brides - This gets you to the front of the queue to check date availability, or for a showround.